 - Keyboard mapping capabilities – allows you to customize the way you can control your virtual device

 - App Center – contains even more compatible apps and games

 - Small installation size

 Droid4X is another lightweight and free android emulator that works perfectly on Windows operating systems.
 You can use this software to easily play your favorite games and apps on a bigger screen.

-One of the most interesting features of Droid4X is the amount of resources it needs to run.
+One of the most interesting features of Droid4X is the number of resources it needs to run.
 Compared with NoxPlayer and BlueStacks, this software offers great emulation capabilities even for low-end computers.

-You can easily record your emulated device’s screen, and can also configure gamepad and keyboards to suit your needs perfectly.
+You can easily record your emulated device’s screen, and can also configure gamepads and keyboards to suit your needs perfectly.

 Key features of Droid4X include:

 In this article, we explored some of the best Android-emulating software on the market in 2019.
 If you have a powerful computer with lots of RAM and processing power, the best option for you would be NoxPlayer.

 Otherwise, if your computer is average in its performance, we would recommend that you try out BlueStacks or MeMu Play.
 If your computer is not very powerful, you might want to check out Ko Player, or Droid4X.